DockYard/flame_on/README.md

 ## Usage

 Choose the Module, Function, and Arity of the function you want to profile, click "Flame On", and then trigger the function (e.g. make a web request in a new tab).
 Note that for Elixir modules, you will need to prefix them with `Elixir`, e.g. `Elixir.Phoenix.Controller`, while Erlang modules take simply the erlang module name, e.g. `cowboy_handler`.
-The default values of `cowboy_handler`/`execute`/`2` are the best way to capture a standard Phoenix Controller DeadView request or the DeadView request that kicks off a LiveView request.
+The default values of `Bandit.Pipeline`/`run`/`4` (for newer Phoenix apps) and `cowboy_handler`/`execute`/`2` (for older Phoenix apps) are the best way to capture a standard Phoenix Controller DeadView request or the DeadView request that kicks off a LiveView request.

 ### Zooming